Roslyn Union Free School District

-The Roslyn Union Free School District (also known as Union Free School District No. 3) is an American public school district located in Nassau County, on Long Island in New York, United States.
+The Roslyn Union Free School District (also known as Union Free School District No. 3 and more commonly known as Roslyn Public Schools or simply Roslyn School District) is an American public school district located in Nassau County, on Long Island in New York, United States.

-The district serves the entirety of the villages of Roslyn and Roslyn Estates, in addition to parts of the villages of East Hills, Flower Hill, North Hills, and Roslyn Harbor, and parts of the hamlets of Greenvale and Roslyn Heights.
+The district serves the entirety of the villages of Roslyn and Roslyn Estates, in addition to parts of the villages of East Hills, Flower Hill, North Hills, and Roslyn Harbor, and parts of the hamlets of Albertson, Glenwood Landing, Greenvale, and Roslyn Heights.

 History

 Origins

 The school district was founded on December 1, 1904, when the Roslyn Union Free School District's charter was officially signed and enforced.

 In the early 20th Century, segregation in America's public schools was still common practice – even in northern parts of the nation.
 The Roslyn school district was segregated from its 1904 founding until circa 1917, when the district became racially integrated.
 This was earlier than many other school districts in the nation; for comparison, schools only a few miles west in New York City were segregated until being outlawed there in 1920.

-It wasn't long after its founding that the Roslyn School District proved to be a huge success in providing quality education, and in the first two decades of its existence, over 100 students from all over the Roslyn area had graduated.
+In the first two decades of its existence, over 100 students – an average of over five students per year – from all over the Roslyn area had graduated.

 After 1912, the Heights School replaced a one-room schoolhouse, which was located nearby.
-The Heights School remains in active use today.
+It remains in active use today as one of the district's elementary schools.